His Dark Materials (TV series): Release

 On 24 July 2019, it was announced that the series would premiere in the fourth quarter of 2019 in the UK and the US.
 On 12 September 2019, sources revealed that the series was set to premiere on 3 November 2019 on BBC One and the following night on HBO.
 In New Zealand, the series is broadcast by Sky TV and is available on streaming service Neon.
 The series began on 5 November 2019.
 In Australia, the series is distributed by the cable and satellite television company Foxtel through their HBO output deal.

 The second series premiered on 8 November 2020 in the UK, and on 16 November 2020 in the US.
 The third series premiered on HBO on 5 December 2022, and premiered in the UK on 18 December 2022, with the series being released in full on BBC iPlayer, and airing weekly on BBC One.

+Home media

+The three series of the programme were gradually released on Blu-ray, between 2020 and 2023, after each season ended.